f3smiley/1-DApp-to-rule-them-all/README.txt

 1. Navigate to the `contracts` directory.
 2. Compile the contracts using `solc`.
-3. Deploy `LockableToken.sol`, `MintableToken.sol`, and `LockAndMint.sol` to the Ethereum and Polygon networks respectively.
+3. Deploy `LockableToken.sol`, `MintableToken.sol`, and `LockAndMint.sol` to the defi-oracle mainnet and polygon networks, respectively.

 ## Chainlink Node Setup

 1. Navigate to the `chainlink-nodes` directory.
-2. Run `node ethereum-node.js` and `node polygon-node.js` to start the Chainlink nodes.
+2. Run `node hyperledger-besu-node.js` and `node polygon-node.js` to start the Chainlink nodes.
-3. Ensure the nodes are properly connected to the Ethereum and Polygon networks.
+3. Ensure that the nodes are properly connected to the defi-oracle mainnet and polygon networks.

 ## Cross-Chain Communication